 Tools to use with Cloud Files

-The following tools are some of the methods you can use to upload and manage content with Cloud Files:
+You can use the following tools to upload and manage content with Cloud Files.

-Media manager plug-in will mirror your media library to your Cloud Files CDN.
-All URL’s to this content will use the Cloud Files path when you insert them via the media manager.
+Media manager is a plug-in that mirrors your media library to your Cloud Files CDN.
+All URL’s to this content use the Cloud Files path when you insert them by using the Media manager.
 You can import all of your media to the CDN.

 Except where otherwise noted, content on this site is licensed under a Creative Commons Attribution-NonCommercial-NoDerivs 3.0 Unported License